 A few facts about Rheumatoid Arthritis:

-- Rheumatoid arthritis (RA) is an autoimmune disease wherein the body’s immune system turns inward and attacks the joints, muscles and even organs of the sufferer causing excruciating pain, inflammation and physical restrictions.
+- Rheumatoid arthritis (RA) is an autoimmune disease wherein the body’s immune system turns inward and attacks the joints, muscles and even organs of the sufferer causing excruciating pain, inflammation and physical restrictions, like walking impairments.

 - RA is the most common form of autoimmune disease and affects millions of people worldwide.
 It typically first affects people between the ages of 20 and 45 and often results in total disability.